neovide/neovide/README.md

 Currently there is just a Windows binary under the [project releases](https://github.com/Kethku/neovide/releases).
 I'm hoping to automate and produce Mac and Linux binaries as well, but I haven't gotten there yet.

-Installing should be as simple as downloading the binary, making sure `nvim.exe` is on your path, and running it.
+Installing should be as simple as downloading the binary, making sure `nvim.exe` with version 0.4 or greater is on your path, and running it.
 Everything should be self contained.

 ## Building

 Building instructions are somewhat limited at the moment.
 All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
 The rendering however is Vulkan-based, so driver support for Vulkan will be necessary.
 On Windows this should be enabled by default if you have a relatively recent system.

+Note: Neovide requires neovim version 0.4 or greater.

 ### Windows